Web Experiment event tracking

 Impression transformation

-Impression events are sent in one form and transformed into what you see in Amplitude on ingestion.
-The event type and event properties are modified for consistency with other Amplitude properties, and experiment user properties are set or unset for accurate experiment analysis.
-If you're tracking impressions through a 3rd party CDP, you will see the event in the CDP in it's pre-transformation state.
+Impression events are sent in one form and transformed into Amplitude-standard impressions upon ingestion.
+The event type and event properties are modified for consistency with other Amplitude properties.
+Experiment user properties are set or unset for accurate experiment analysis.
+If you're tracking impressions through a 3rd party customer data platform (CDP), the event is recorded in the CDP in its pre-transformation state.

 Estimation